Girard5/UDPServerClient/README.md

 # UDPServerClient
-Simple UDP Server and Client
+Simple UDP Server and Client <br />
+Client sends given message, server adds on predetermined message to end and then prints to system